 Name your component

-files.
+You give a name to your component in its composer.json and module.xml files.
 These files also contain other required configuration parameters, such as the module’s schema version.

 Prerequisites